Skip to main content

 Biography

-I am a Mechanical Engineer with over 13 years research experience in the field of fluid mechanics and heat transfer.
+I am a Mechanical Engineer with almost 20 years research experience in the field of fluid mechanics and heat transfer.
 I graduated with first class honours from the Dept. of Mechanical & Manufacturing Engineering in Trinity College Dublin in 2006 before pursuing a PhD, during which I studied a form of natural convection termed thermocapillary or Marangoni convection.
 I used a combination of analytical, numerical, experimental and computational techniques to validate my research findings, which have been published in several peer-reviewed journals.

-A key focus of my research is the thermal management of the batteries used in electric vehicles, which is investigated through the use of pulsed liquid flows and two-phase mechanisms of boiling and condensation.
+In September 2016 I was appointed as the Ussher Assistant Professor in Energy & Sustainable International Development.
+I established new international development energy-related projects in countries such as Benin and Tanzania.
+A key focus of my current research is the thermal management of electronics, and particularly the batteries used in electric vehicles, which is investigated through the use of dual jets, pulsed liquid flows, and two-phase mechanisms of boiling and condensation.
+Additionally, I have active collaborations with various industry partners in this field.

 Publications and Further Research Outputs